 NEW “JA COMPANY PROGRAM” GIVES TEENS 21st CENTURY ENTREPRENEURIAL EXPERIENCE

-Junior Achievement USA®, in partnership with The Hartford, is supporting the reimagined JA Company Program® for the 2015-2016 school year to provide aspiring teen entrepreneurs with the skills and real-world experience to become the entrepreneurs of tomorrow.
-The updated JA Company Program, redesigned last year, includes 13 new modular experiences as part of a blended-learning approach that offers groups of students the opportunity to understand the steps involved in launching their own businesses while learning the basics of entrepreneurship, financial literacy and business success.
+Junior Achievement’s longest-running program, JA Company Program®, is back for the school year with a bang!
+Thanks to a generous investment from The Hartford, JA Company Program is all new and updated with 13 new modular experiences to share with today’s teen entrepreneurs.
+The updated program is part of a blended-learning approach that offers groups of students the opportunity to understand the steps involved in launching their own businesses while learning the basics of entrepreneurship, financial literacy and business success.

 Trackback from your site.